• Soundtracks

 Heroes of Might and Magic II Soundtrack (PC), Steve Baca / Rob King / Paul Romero, 1996

-Calling the Heroes of Might and Magic II soundtrack ‘revolutionary’ requires some qualification though.
-It’s not like the composers were striving to create any sort of previously unheard, original music style.
-Instead, what Romero and King are doing is to take an existing form of (high-brow) artistic expression and apply it in a new context.
+Calling the score “revolutionary” does require some qualification, however.
+It is not as though the composers were trying to invent some radically unprecedented musical style.
+What Romero and King are really doing is taking an existing form of high-art expression and placing it in a new context.

 Heroes of Might and Magic II Soundtrack